84 Avenue Foch

-Counter espionage activities
+Counter-espionage activities

-Number 84 was used for the interrogation of allied SOE agents captured in France.
+Number 84 was used for the interrogation of allied SOE agents captured in France (including, for example, Frank Pickersgill, Diana Rowden, and Violette Szabo).
 Prisoners were regularly brought to the building from Fresnes prison on the outskirts of the city.

 The second floor was used by the SD's wireless unit known as Section IV.
 It was under the control of Dr. Josef Goetz.
 The SD used captured allied wireless sets to transmit bogus coded messages in attempts to flush out resistance groups.
 The operation was colloquially known as Funkspiel (the 'radio game').

 The third floor was used by SS-Standartenführer Helmut Knochen, who was appointed as senior commander of security in Paris in 1940.
 In 1942, Knochen's jurisdiction stretched from northern France to Belgium.
 He was involved in the deportation of French Jews to concentration camps.

 The fourth floor was used by SS-Sturmbannführer Josef Kieffer, the commander of number 84, as an office and private quarters.
 His assistants, SS officer's Ernst Misselwitz and Heinrich Meiners, also had an office on this floor.

 On the fifth (top) floor contained a guardroom, an interpreter's office, and cells for prisoners under interrogation.

 A senior interrogator at number 84 was Ernest Vogt, a Swiss-German civilian who since 1940 had been attached to the SD as a civil auxiliary in the capacity of translator and interpreter.